nisrulz/nisrulz.github.io/README.md

 ### Open Source Contributions

-##### Utility
-+ [App Privacy Policy Generator](https://app-privacy-policy-generator.firebaseapp.com/) - Generate a generic privacy policy for your app for the playstore.
-+ [Javadoc Themer](https://javadoc-themer.firebaseapp.com/) - Give your boooring javadocs a splash of colors!
-+ [Android Tips and Tricks](https://github.com/nisrulz/android-tips-tricks) - Cheatsheet about tips and tricks for Android Development
-+ [Terminal Utils](https://github.com/nisrulz/terminal-utils) - A growing list of useful terminal utility/commands and bash scripts to automate your life!

 ##### Android Libraries/SDK
 + [Sensey](https://github.com/nisrulz/sensey) - Android library to make detecting gestures easy
 + [EasyDeviceInfo](https://github.com/nisrulz/easydeviceinfo) - Enabling device information to be at android developers hand like a piece of cake!